 Beer can pretty much be found anywhere in Prague, and while mixed drinks have always been available, dedicated cocktail bars are a recent addition to the Prague nightlife scene.
 Bartenders have gotten creative in developing drinks that use local ingredients and flavors in venues with a great atmosphere.

 - Hemingway Bar: Fancy, cozy, and definitely date-night-worthy, each drink is served in an elaborate glass or vessel.
 Try the Las Vacaciones De Hemingway if you’ve ever wanted to know what it’s like to drink out of a glass seashell.

 - Absintherie: Try over 100 different types of absinthe at this half-museum, half-cocktail bar dedicated to the spirit.

 - Cobra: The youthful vibe here is what keeps customers coming back, and the bartenders are always creating new drinks based on seasonal ingredients.
 A menu with snacks and light meals is also available.

 - Popocafepetl: Aimed more at the under-25 crowd, there are a few Popo locations around the city.
 It’s a low-key place for DJ dancing and drinking Betons, the Czech version of a gin and tonic using Becherovka.

 Prague’s club scene is pretty legendary, and a major draw for travelers who like to party.
 Most clubs are open until the early hours of the morning, so it’s not uncommon to see partiers heading home as the sun is rising.
 There are dance halls for travelers of all kinds, and the best part is that fancy dress is not required.
-The following clubs are good places to start if looking for an elevated night of music and dancing:

 - Lucerna: One of the oldest and most well-known music bars in the city, Lucerna frequently hosts popular DJs.